Storms bring heavy snow, hail, rains to central U.S

 "It will be a long night in Arkansas for sure," said Greg Carbin, meteorologist for the Storm Prediction Center.
 "Tomorrow it will be probably another round for the southeast."

 The severe conditions set in Tuesday, grounding nearly 500 flights out of Denver International Airport and dropping hail, some tennis ball-sized, through Texas and Oklahoma.
-Hail fell 1.5 inches (3.8 cm) deep in southwest Oklahoma, where winds up to 59 miles per hour (95 kph) were recorded, the National Weather Service said.
+Hail fell 1.5 inches deep in southwest Oklahoma, where winds up to 59 miles per hour were recorded, the National Weather Service said.

 But conditions in the Plains were tamer Wednesday.
 Denver International reported clear runways and a resumption of normal flight schedules.